Seven Tips for Building a Scalable Data Foundation in Health Care

 Data silos are the enemy of any data program.
 They prevent health care organizations from capturing a holistic view of the patient, their history, genomics, socioeconomic factors and other determinants of health.
 This could lead to inefficiencies in care delivery and management, potentially impacting patient outcomes.
 Many companies don’t have a data product vision and strategy, instead they have a vision for a product, which is powered by data.
 They assume the data will be there when they need it, without knowing the product specifics (which often come through user testing, feature enhancements, general iterative growth) nor having a data strategy in place.
 This leads to a reactionary process where data teams don’t know how they fit into the big picture and are left to react to constant requests.
 One of the most prevalent challenges this structure creates is data silos – which hurt teams now and hurt companies more later.

-Tip 2: A Successful Data Strategy is Founded on Accessibility
+Tip 2: A Successful Scalable Data Foundation Strategy is Founded on Accessibility

 In the past, numerous approaches have been adopted to address data silos and prove a data strategy.
 Enterprise data warehouses and data lakes became popular as ways to support data accessibility, but they can quickly grow into a change management nightmare or into the dreaded data swamp[iii].
 Instead of investing significant resources in single large points of failure such as a data lake, a successful data strategy should focus on the culture and vision around data accessibility as well as investing in the underlying techniques.